bhyleee/bats_radar_tracker/README.md

 ## Model Information

+Various popular machine learning algorithms were considered for this purpose, including Support Vector Machines, Random Forest, and Neural Networks.
+Ultimately the neural network was chosen for the final model.
+These exploratory model may be trained and tested in the attached jupyter notebooks.

 Our classification task leverages a traditional Artificial Neural Network (ANN) constructed using the Keras Python Deep Learning package from Google’s Tensorflow library.
 The classifier processes input as a single pixel from the mentioned cartesian grid, essentially a six-dimensional vector of radar data.

 Following the methods of Chilson et al. (2019) and Zewdie et al. (2019) – who utilized neural networks for tracking purple martins and pollen via NEXRAD respectively – we've structured our classifier as a feed-forward, fully-connected network.
 It's comprised of: